SaadZellag/OmnivoxAPI/README.md

 4. A "manager" to bind the three aforementionned elements.

 ## Usage
 The use of this API is very simple.
 If your CEGEP interface has already been implemented by this project, then you can simply run this project's main method with your CEGEP implementation.
-For example:
+Simply download the "Jars" folder and enter the following command inside it:
 ```
 java -cp OmnivoxAPI-0.0.1-SNAPSHOT.jar Main.java [CEGEP] [Student Number] [Password]
 ```

+# Note this jar was built with Java 11

 ## Implementation
 Currently, this API supports only the Champlain and Maisonneuve CEGEPs.
 To support your CEGEP interface, that is different than Champlain and Maisonneuve, you need to extend two classes (OmnivoxScraper and Assembler) and implement their abstract methods.